billywongstuy/BrevityFinesse-SDSpr17FP/README.md

 ## Project Outline

 Stuytix is a ticketing system created for the tech services department.
-With this service, teachers can log ITS requests online, giving notifications to tech staff, who have options to respond via the app.
+With this service, teachers can log ITS requests online, giving notifications to our tech staff who have options to respond via the app.
 This gives us a simple and secure way of communicating tech issues without wasting time with unnecessary calls.

 ## Contributors